youngjoo-epfl/gconvRNN/README.md

-# Spectral Graph Convolutional Neural Network (SGCNN)
+# Graph Convolutional Recurrent Neural Networks (GCRNN)

+The code in this repository implements sequence modeling on graph structured dataset.
+Example code runs with [Penn TreeBank dataset]:https://github.com/carpedm20/RCMN/tree/master/data/ptb to predict next character, give sequence of sentence.

-The code in this repository implements an efficient generalization of the popular Convolutional Neural Networks (CNNs) to arbitrary graphs, presented in our paper:
+an efficient generalization of the popular Convolutional Neural Networks (CNNs) to arbitrary graphs, presented in our paper: